Tuesday afternoon, June 15, 13-16 CET

 Structural equation modeling (SEM) is a general statistical modeling technique to study the relationships among observed and unobserved (latent) variables.
 It spans a wide range of multivariate methods to analyse a large variety of statistical models, including path analysis, structural equation modeling, and confirmatory factor analysis.

 This workshop will provide both a refresher of SEM concepts and practices, and a tutorial on how to use the open-source R package ’lavaan’ (http://lavaan.org).
-The workshop will be based on lecture-style presentation with a practical hands-on session to ensure that all participants are able to perform the SEM analyses.
+The workshop will be based on lecture-style presentation.

 The workshop targets all applied researchers who wish to employ some form of structural equation modeling to analyze their substantive research questions.
 Participants are supposed to be familiar with regression analysis and (exploratory) factor analysis.
 Some basic knowledge about R is recommended, but not required.